passcod/zarc/README.md

 If new files are added that have the same path as existing ones, both the new and old metadata are kept.
 By default, Zarc will unpack the last version of a path, but you can change that.

-Zarc stores the insertion date of files, so you can tell whether and when a file was appended.
+Appending to a Zarc generates a new keypair and keeps metadata about the prior versions for provenance.

-Appending to a Zarc regenerates the keypair and re-signs every checksum, so the new archive can't be confused for the old.
+Zarc stores the insertion date of files and the creation date of the archive itself as well as all prior versions, so you can tell whether a file was appended and when it was created or modified.

 ### Limitations